juandavidartal/Time-Series-Visualizer/README.md

-# Page View Time Series Visualizer
+# Time Series Visualizer

-This is the boilerplate for the Page View Time Series Visualizer project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer
+In this project, I analyzed the web traffic of Free Code Camp forums from June 2016 to December 2019.
+I created the following visualizations:

+1) Line Plot: Displays daily traffic.

+2) Bar Plot: Compares each year's average traffic for each month.

+3) Box Plot: Shows the year-wise trend and the month-wise seasonality.